 We find our desired challenge in the form of the Gros Piton.
 One of the highest peaks in St Lucia, this 2,619-foot (798-meter) coastal behemoth beckons.
 We take a water taxi to the beach at its base, unwittingly punishing ourselves with an extra 600 vertical feet beyond the usual climb (most hikes start from a parking lot higher up the trail).

 And what a climb it is.
 I’ve done a lot of hiking, but I’ve never faced a trail as steep and rocky as this one.
 It’s a painful two hours each way, but the views of neighboring Petit Piton and the rest of the island are spectacular.
 By the time we get back to the beach I’m feeling half-dead and fully virtuous.
-A mud massage at an island spa and local fish lunch at the iconic Petit Peak restaurant in Soufriere revive me, and I consider my fitness goal accomplished.
+A mud massage at the Sugar Beach spa and local fish lunch at the iconic Petit Peak restaurant in Soufriere revive me, and I consider my fitness goal accomplished.

 The same goes for my goal of discovering the island.
 From amazing beaches to lofty peaks, great food to expansive views, I’ve enjoyed every part of my experience in St Lucia.
 But while I’ve found a lot to love about this place, I’ve also realized how much more there is to it than just the bits I’ve seen.